KevinMarquette/PSGraphPlus/PITCHME.md

 # PSGraphPlus

-Utility module that makes use of PSGraph
+This is a utility module that contains a lot of the graphs used when I demo PSGraph.

 ---

+### Commands

+* Show-GitGraph
+* Show-NetworkConnectionGraph
+* Show-ProcessConnectionGraph
+* Show-ServiceDependencyGraph

+---

+### Examples

+Comming soon

+---

 ### Getting Started

+    # Install GraphViz from the Chocolatey repo
+    Register-PackageSource -Name Chocolatey -ProviderName Chocolatey -Location http://chocolatey.org/api/v2/ Find-Package graphviz | Install-Package -ForceBootstrap

-Install from the PSGallery and Import the module
+    # Install from the Powershell Gallery

-    Install-Module PSGraphPlus
-    Import-Module PSGraphPlus
+    Find-Module PSGraph -Repository PSGallery | Install-Module
+    Find-Module PSGraphPlus -Repository PSGallery | Install-Module

 ---